 Check Windows 10 activation status

-Step 1: On Windows 10, click the Start button and then click or tap Settings app icon on the left-side of the Start menu to open the same.
+Step 1: On Windows 10, click the Start button and then click or tap the Settings app icon on the left side of the Start menu to open the same.

 Alternatively, you can quickly open the Settings app using Windows + I keyboard shortcut.

 Step 2: Once the Settings app is launched, navigate to Update & Security > Activation page.

 Step 3: Now, on the right side, you can see your edition of Windows 10 and the activation status of your Windows 10.
 If your Windows 10 license is linked to Microsoft account, you will see “Windows is activated with a digital license linked to your Microsoft account” message.
 And if you are on a local account, you will see “Windows is activated with a digital license” message instead.

 On the same page, you can also find an option to change the Windows 10 product key.

 NOTE: If you are getting any error message indicating that Windows 10 is not activated, refer to our know why Windows 10 is not activated guide for all activation error messages and solutions.

 Another way to check if your Windows 10 is activated